Jats: Sikh Jats

 While followers important to Sikh tradition like Baba Buddha were among the earliest significant historical Sikh figures, and significant numbers of conversions occurred as early as the time of Guru Angad (1504–1552), the first large-scale conversions of Jats is commonly held to have begun during the time of Guru Arjan (1563–1606).
-While touring the countryside of eastern Punjab, he founded several important towns like Tarn Taran Sahib, Kartarpur, and Hargobindpur which functioned as social and economic hubs, and together with the community-funded completion of the Darbar Sahib to house the Guru Granth Sahib and serve as a rallying point and center for Sikh activity, established the beginnings of a self-contained Sikh community, which was especially swelled with the region's Jat peasantry.
+While touring the countryside of eastern Punjab, he founded several important towns like Tarn Taran Sahib, Kartarpur, and Hargobindpur which functioned as social and economic hubs, and together with the community-funded completion of the Darbar Sahib to house the Guru Granth Sahib and serve as a rallying point and centre for Sikh activity, established the beginnings of a self-contained Sikh community, which was especially swelled with the region's Jat peasantry.
 They formed the vanguard of Sikh resistance against the Mughal Empire from the 18th century onwards.

 It has been postulated, though inconclusively, that the increased militarisation of the Sikh panth following the martyrdom of Guru Arjan (beginning during the era of Guru Hargobind and continuing after) and its large Jat presence may have reciprocally influenced each other.

 The community played an important role in the development of the martial Khalsa panth of Sikhism.
 At least nine of the twelve Misls of the Sikh Confederacy were led by Jat Sikhs, who constituted the majority of the Sikh chiefs.
 They also played important roles in the remaining three Misls.
 The Sikh Empire, which ultimately unified the Misls under a single rule, was founded by the Sikh Jat Maharaja Ranjit Singh.

 According to censuses in gazetteers published during the colonial period in the early 20th century, further waves of Jat conversions, from Hinduism to Sikhism, continued during the preceding decades.
 Writing about the Jats of Punjab, the Sikh author Khushwant Singh opined that their attitude never allowed themselves to be absorbed in the Brahminic fold.
 The British played a significant role in the rise of Sikh Jat population by encouraging Hindu Jats to convert to Sikhism so as to get larger number of Sikh recruits for their army.

 The princely states of Patiala, Faridkot, Jind, and Nabha were ruled by the Sikh Jat Phulkian dynasty.

+Leading up to the partition of India, Sikh Jats, alongside other Sikh groups, would take up arms and organise into Jathas, aiming to eliminate Muslim influence in east Punjab.
+These militias were well-organised, armed and supported by Sikh Jat princes, especially the Maharaja of Patiala.
+After the partition, Sikh Jats continued to play a dominant role in the politics of Indian Punjab.
+The ongoing Khalistan movement is also sometimes seen as an attempt to form a Sikh "Jatistan".